Many security professionals rely on Zeek for network security monitoring. But the question keeps coming up—How to decrypt traffic using Zeek?

 The SSL Adoption

 SSL adoption skyrocketed over the last 5 years.
-You may be familiar with seeing Google’s Transparency Report showing the an incrase from 44% of web pages loaded over HTTPS in 2015 in the US, to 95% in May 2020.
+You may be familiar with seeing Google’s Transparency Report showing an increase from 44% of web pages loaded over HTTPS in 2015 in the US, to 95% in May 2020.
 Needless to say, organizations everywhere have adopted network encryption and often have it turned on by default.
 Encryption is great, but it led to a huge drop in visibility for the security analyst.

 Perfect Forward Secrecy (PFS) and why it breaks passive decryption